kristofvarszegi/recursivefilter/README.md

 * Reading input-only global arrays with __ldg(.)
 * Unrolling "for" loops in kernels by templating
 * Aligning thread block dim to 128byte for global memory accesses in 2dgrid kernels: optimum also considering between block limitation and shared memory limitation was not divisor of 128
+* Aligning tables to 128bytes for global memory accesses
 * Implementing specific fast pow(float, int)

 # Troubleshooting